Caladium, Angel Wings, Heart of Jesus, etc.

 As the leaves get larger on the Caladium ‘Aaron’, they turn more white.

-According to the 2013 version of The Plant List, the genus Caladium contained 14 accepted species 109 synonyms (206 including infraspecific names), and 17 unresolved names.
-Wikipedia says there are 7 species… They are native to South and Central America and have naturalized in India, parts of Africa and various tropical islands.
+Caladiums are native to South and Central America and have naturalized in India, parts of Africa and various tropical islands.
 In the wild, they grow in open areas of the forest and on river banks.
 Various species can grow from 15 to 36″ tall.
 The Philippines also has a species that looks similar that can be found growing in the wild that people dig up and bring home.

 I think Caladium ‘Freida Hemple’ has been around for a while, or at least this color combination.

 Caladiums are very widely grown as an ornamental plant in many parts of the world and are used in bed and container plantings.
 There are HUNDREDS of cultivars in many colors.
 Caladium bulbs are widely available or you can buy plants at just about any garden center and many other choices are available online.
 Bulbs can be taken up in the fall and easily stored for the next spring.
 Mine usually dry up over the winter, but that doesn’t keep me from trying.

 I bought the bulbs for Caladium ‘John Peed’ from Wal-Mart in the spring of 2017.
 They were very slow to emerge, but eventually, most of them did come up.